AashitaK/AashitaK.github.io/_posts/2017-05-19-Github-Pages.md

 The [Github Pages](https://pages.github.com/) lets you make your own website.

 * **_Free_** - Hosting is free, all you need is a github account.
+* **_Fast_** - It supports Jekyll, a static site generator.
+Jekyll makes your site load fast - faster than any wordpress site and it handles traffic very well.
+FYI, [Obama campaign](https://contribute.ofa.us/donation/index-ovf-ec-alt-1.html) used Jekyll and so does Netflix.
-* **_Simple_** - No coding (not even html/css), no server maintainence, no buying domain name, and no maintaining database.
+* **_Simple_** - No coding required (not even html/css, Jekyll will do it for you), no server maintainence, no setting up domain, and no maintaining database.
 In case you are wondering, no need to learn git either; this blog shows you how.
-* **_Fast_** - It uses static site generator Jekyll.
-Jekyll makes your site fast to load - faster than any wordpress site and handles traffic very well.
-FYI, Obama campaign used Jekyll and so does Netflix.
 * **_Secure_** - No vulnerability to hacking unless your github password is hacked.

 Advanced: